ayberkt/grammar-inference/README.md

 # grammar-inference

 This is an implementation of Buszkowski and Penn's RG algorithm (1990) for AB grammars (classical categorial grammars).
-Given a set of positive examples (i.e, correct sentences), it infers the grammar that generated those sentences.
+Given a set of positive examples (i.e., correct sentences), it infers the grammar that generated those sentences.

 Here's an example from Moot and Retoré (2000); consider the following sentences: